mandyh101/node-notes-app/README.md

 ## Commands
 Once linked, you can begin using the CLI with `notes-app` as your prefix. e.g. running `notes-app` in the terminal will execute your javascipt file with node.

-`notes-app --help` to see a list of available commands
+- `notes-app --help` to see a list of available commands and options
+- `notes-app new` + "note content" : creates a new note.
+Option to tag the note into a category with `--tag`
+- `notes-app all` : fetches all notes
+- `notes-app find` + "filter" : keywords to search note content by
+- `notes-app remove`+ id : delete a note by id
+- `notes-app clean` : deletes all notes
+- `notes-app web`+ port: launches web interface for viewing notes